aayugay99/DepTS2Vec/README.md

 ## Citation

-If you find this repository useful, please cite our work:
+If you find this repository useful, please cite our works:

 ```bibtex
 @article{marusov2025theoretical,